DataViz-Trio/Color-Map/README.md

     - Boundaries and Colors:
         - The boundaries list defines the boundaries that separate the discrete intervals for data visualization.
         - The colors list defines a corresponding set of colors for each category, with a specific color assigned to each range between the boundaries.
 The list of colors should be in the same order as the boundaries, with colors assigned to categories from low to high values.
 Finally, an outlier color is added to the colors list which maps all values greater than 2 to that color.
+Each color map has a different outlier color for it based on the colors already present in the color axis.

     - BoundaryNorm:
         - The BoundaryNorm is an essential component for discrete color mapping.
 It is created with the boundaries and the number of colors to be used (len(colors) in this case).